Bug report #11243

 It disables the simplification when the reverse transform to calculate the center of current visible extent fails.

 The QgsCoordinateTransform::transformBoundingBox() method swap the sign of the maximum longitude value when it is greater than 180.0 as in attached map-data of the issue.
 Maybe this method needs a fix in order to preserve the sign of the minimun and maximum longitude values of the visible extent.

-#4 Updated by Alvaro Huarte about 5 years ago
+#4 Updated by Alvaro Huarte over 5 years ago

 Chris Crook wrote: